Jim Gannon: Early career

-In 1987, he received his start in higher-level football with Irish club Turlough O'Connor's Dundalk.
+In 1987, he received his start in higher-level football with Irish club Dundalk.
 Whilst with the club he played in both the UEFA Champions League and UEFA Cup Winners' Cup, in a highly successful period in the club's history.
-During his spell at the club they did the Irish double, winning both the FAI Cup and topping the League of Ireland Premier Division in 1987–88.
+During his spell at the club, they did the Irish double, winning both the FAI Cup and topping the League of Ireland Premier Division in 1987–88.
 His performances for Dundalk earned him a £70,000 move to Sheffield United in April 1989.
 However, he was unable to break into the first team at Bramall Lane.
 He spent a brief time in 1989–90 on loan at struggling Halifax Town, making two appearances for the "Shaymen".